ShantnuS/azure-project-ideas/README.md

 ### Security

-- **Build an OWASP Top 10 resilient Web App**: [OWASP Top 10](https://owasp.org/www-project-top-ten/) is a collection of the current most common security risks for applications.
+- **OWASP Top 10 Resilient Web App**: [OWASP Top 10](https://owasp.org/www-project-top-ten/) is a collection of the current most common security risks for applications.
 Azure offers great Web App hosting with resources such as Azure App Service.
 Try building a Web App in a framework of your choice and secure it against OWASP Top 10 risks!